 Biking Williamsburg & Surrounding Areas

-There are so many great places to for bike riding in Williamsburg and the surrounding areas that it’s hard to know where to start.
-There’s the cobblestone streets of historic Colonial Williamsburg, the scenic Colonial Parkway and the tree-lined, plantation-lined Capital Landing Trail connecting Williamsburg to Richmond, just to name a few.
+There are so many great places for bike riding in Williamsburg and the surrounding areas that it’s hard to know where to start.
+There’s the cobblestone streets of historic Colonial Williamsburg, the scenic Colonial Parkway and the tree-lined, plantation-lined Virginia Capital Trail connecting Jamestown to Richmond, just to name a few.

 Bike the Burg is a great jumping-off point for several exciting rides, just a few blocks to the historic district and around the corner to Colonial Parkway which takes you to Jamestown, where our country began, or Yorktown, where our independence was won in the final battle of the revolutionary war.
 Seeing the sights makes history come alive and let’s face it, a bit more interesting for the kiddos.